bcgsc/mavis/docs/pipeline.md

 ## Running MAVIS using a Job Scheduler

-The setup step of MAVIS is set up to use a `dep-job-schedulers`{.interpreted-text role="ref"} job scheduler on a compute cluster. will generate submission scripts and a wrapper bash script for the user to execute on their cluster head node.
+The setup step of MAVIS is set up to use a job scheduler on a compute cluster. will generate submission scripts and a wrapper bash script for the user to execute on their cluster head node.

 ![The MAVIS pipeline is highly configurable.
 Some pipeline steps (cluster, validate) are optional and can be automatically skipped.
-The standard pipeline is far-left.](./images/pipeline_options.svg)
+The standard pipeline is far-left.](/images/pipeline_options.svg)

 The most common use case is
 `auto-generating a configuration file <pipeline-config>`{.interpreted-text